drewm27/speakerrankings/portable/speakers/JBL-Xtreme.md

 layout: page
 title: JBL Xtreme Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The JBL Xtreme ranks #49 out of 73 total Large Size Portable Bluetooth Speakers.
+share-description: "The JBL Xtreme ranks #49 out of 73 total Large Size Portable Bluetooth Speakers Ranked.
 Find all the specifications and reviews in one place"
 ---

-The JBL Xtreme ranks [#49 out of 73 total Large Size Portable Bluetooth Speakers](/portable/large/#49-jbl-xtreme-200) for sound quality.
+The JBL Xtreme ranks [#49 out of 73 total Large Size Portable Bluetooth Speakers Ranked](/portable/large/#49-jbl-xtreme-200) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #49 JBL Xtreme: $200
 - Negatives: Issues with bass distortion at high volumes.
 An older speaker outclassed by newer releases of the Xtreme.
 External AC power brick for charging.